pawarherschel/UniOfAaltoInterviewSlides/slides.typ

 // - @ngd:n #box(width: 1fr)[#repeat(gap: 1.5pt)[.]]
 October 2024

 == VRCX Insights <ngd:vi>
-#speaker-note[
+#pdfpc.speaker-note(
+  plain-text[
     There's a concept called six degrees of separation which says that you are connected to any other person on earth by at most six people.
 One of my friends kept saying that "I know everyone" since I kept bumping into her in unexpected friend circles.

     So, I wanted a tool to see how people are connected directly and indirectly when I'm not part of the link.
 For example, if I know three people: X, Y, and Z, I wanted to see if X and Z are connected through Y. One of the other goals was to identify social circles within the community.

     It uses frequency of joining and leaving a room to guess if someone is connected to another person.
 If people are often in the same room then it's highly likely they're connected.

     For a real life example, I had classmates Manish, and Aryan, and underclassmates Divyesh, and Tejas.

     Divyesh is the same person who is in the credits for most of my slides.

     Aryan, Manish, Tejas, and I were part of the student association.
 Manish knew Aryan, Aryan knew Tejas, and Tejas knew Divyesh.
 So, the indirect chain is Manish -> Aryan -> Tejas -> Divyesh.
-]
+  ].trim(),
+)
 #columns(2)[
   #figure-image(path: "resources/vrcx.png")[Preview of the image generated by the program]